-Furthermore, if you agree you can donate additional samples of biological material (as outlined above) which may be collected during your routine follow up care after your emergency procedure and in connection with any future care in our hospital, provided that such removal is safe and does not require an additional procedure.
-This request for future donations is optional, you can still donate the material from your emergency procedure even if you do not wish to donate future material.
+Furthermore, if you agree you can donate additional samples of biological material which may be collected during your routine care, provided that such removal is safe and does not require an additional procedure.

 You will never be asked to have additional procedures (operations or tests) solely for the purpose of collecting samples for the Tissue Bank.
-Samples will only be taken during your routine treatment or follow up care and with your specific consent.
+Samples will only be taken during you routine treatment or follow up care and with your specific consent.